aws-samples/serverless-patterns/apigw-lambda-s3-cdk-dotnet/README.md

     dotnet restore/src
     ```

 4. Deploy the stack to your default AWS account and region.
-The output of this command should give you the HTTP API URL.
     ```
     cdk deploy
     ```